Last updated on February 27, 2026

 Duke Ulder Ravengard | Illustration by Eric Deschamps

 I decided to go with a commander that gives everybody out there haste and myriad, which is Duke Ulder Ravengard.
-The interesting thing about the Duke is that it affects the combat when it enters, and each creature you cast after that can potentially have haste and myriad (although only one at a time).
-You want some creatures that are impactful with good ETB triggers, attack triggers and if possible, LTB triggers to maximize “myriadness.”
+The interesting thing about the Duke is that it affects the combat step when it enters, and each creature you cast after that can potentially have haste and myriad (although only one at a time).
+You want some creatures that are impactful with good ETB triggers, attack triggers, and if possible, LTB triggers to maximize “myriadness.”

 Besides everything you’d expect from a Boros () commander (removal, sweepers, mana fixing, etc.), I also put an extra package of creatures that are good with haste and myriad.
 Another thing to watch out for is that if you grant a creature myriad with cards like Blade of Selves or Legion Loyalty alongside Duke’s myriad granting ability, the creature will have twice the myriad.